Opendigitalradio/dablin/README.md

 dablin -d ~/bin/dab2eti -c 11D -s 0xd911
 ```

-In case of the GTK version the desired channel may not be specified.
+In case of the GTK GUI version the desired channel may not be specified.
 To
 avoid the huge channel list containing all possible DAB channels, one
 can also state the desired channels (separated by comma) which shall be
 displayed within the channel list.